FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 ---
 layout: blog-post
-title: "Outsourcing auth: how to get buy-in from your team"
+title: Setting up single sign-on with FusionAuth
 description: Who are the players you'll need to work with to make an outsourced auth implementation successful?
 image: blogs/team-buy-in-outsource-auth/outsourcing-auth-how-to-get-buy-in-from-your-team-header-image.png
-author: Joe Stech
+author: Dan Moore
 category: blog
 excerpt_separator: "<!--more-->"
 ---

-Single sign-on (SSO) allows lets your users access two or more applications with one single set of credentials.
-Properly implemented, it makes your users' lives easier, as they sign in once and don't have to sign in when they move between various applications.
+Single sign-on (SSO) lets your users access two or more applications with a single set of credentials.
+Properly implemented, it makes your users' lives easier; they sign in once and don't have to log in when they switch between various applications.

 <!--more-->

 Google has created a great single sign-on experience.
 You sign into gmail.com and then visit calendar.google.com or drive.google.com to access your calendar or files.
 The various systems know who you are without you ever re-authenticating.
-If you sign out from one of these applications, you're signed out from every one.
+If you sign out from one of these applications, you're signed out from all of them.

 FusionAuth has built-in single sign-on support; this tutorial will walk through setting it up for two applications.
-There'll be a Pied Piper application and a Hooli application.
-Each application will be fairly simple, with the only functionality being greeting the user.
+One will be a Pied Piper application and the other a Hooli application.
+Each application is fairly simple; the only functionality will be a user greeting display.
 The actual implementation of useful functionality behind the protection of authentication is left as an exercise for the reader.

 If you want to follow along, you can check out the code in the [SSO application GitHub repo](https://github.com/FusionAuth/fusionauth-example-node-sso).

 ## Prerequisites

-You will need FusionAuth and Node installed.

-For FusionAuth installation instructions, please visit [the 5 minute setup guide](/docs/v1/tech/5-minute-setup-guide/).
+You will need FusionAuth and node installed.
+For FusionAuth installation instructions, please follow [the 5 minute setup guide](/docs/v1/tech/5-minute-setup-guide/).

 To test if you have node installed, run: